Pottawattamie County, Iowa

 Pottawattamie County (/ˌpɑːtəˈwɑːtəmiː/) is a county located in the U.S. state of Iowa.
-At the 2020 census, its population was 93,667, making it the tenth-most populous county in Iowa.
+At the 2020 census, its population was 93,667, and was estimated to be 92,996 in 2025, making it the tenth-most populous county in Iowa.
 The county takes its name from the Potawatomi Native American tribe.
-The county seat is Council Bluffs.
+The county seat and the largest city is Council Bluffs.

 Pottawattamie County is included in the Omaha–Council Bluffs, NE–IA metropolitan statistical area.

+History

+Pottawattamie County was formed on January 15, 1851 and organized on September 21, 1848.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 959 sqmi, of which 8.9 sqmi (0.9%) are covered by water.
-It is the second-largest county in Iowa by area after Kossuth County.
-Pottawattamie County is located within Iowa's Loess Hills, and was the site of Kanesville along the Mormon Trail.
+According to the United States Census Bureau, the county has a total area of 959.144 sqmi, of which 951.284 sqmi is land and 7.860 sqmi (0.82%) is water.
+It is the second-largest county in Iowa by total area after Kossuth County.
+Pottawattamie County is located within Iowa's Loess Hills and was the site of Kanesville along the Mormon Trail.

 In 2023, Pottawattamie County had the highest corn production in Iowa and the U.S., with over 47 million bushels produced.

 Due to movement of the Missouri River and a Supreme Court ruling, part of the county, Carter Lake, actually lies on the far side of the Missouri River.
 This part of the county cannot be reached by road without entering Nebraska; no direct bridge exists.